tawanaj/tawanaj.github.io/_posts/2024-07-19-home-is-where-its-at.markdown

 - Identify unhealthy situations
 - Enforce boundaries with myself **and with others**
 - **Give my inner child space to grieve what she did not have**
-- Give my current self space to be joyful and celebrate for the peace that I get to bask in
+- Give my current self space to be joyful and celebrate the peace that I get to bask in
 - Remove guilt of any kind for doing what is needed to protect my space (even if that means cutting off toxic family members)
-- Give me vision for the kind of atmosphere that I would want for my kids one day
+- Give me vision for the kind of atmosphere that I would want my kids to grow up in one day
 - Add an extra layer of self awareness

 This list could go on and on.
 So what am I saying?
 Should everyone move with haste to go live on their own?
 Well if the shoe fits then yeah lol.
 No. **What I am saying is this**: